optimex-xyz/provider-api-docs/readme.md

 {
   "session_id": string,          // From quote response
-  "from_user_address": string,   // compressPublicKey for BTC and SOLANA, address for EVM "amount_in": string,           // Amount in smallest unit, bitint string, ex: 0.01 ETH -> "10000000000000000" "min_amount_out": string,      // Minimum acceptable output, bigint string "to_user_address": string,     // Receiving address "user_refund_address": string, // Refund address if trade fails "user_refund_pubkey": string, // Refund pubkey if trade fails, in btc is pubkey and in evm is address "creator_public_key": string,  // Compressed public key "trade_timeout": number,       // Optional, defaults to 2 hours "script_timeout": number,      // Optional, defaults to 24 hours "from_wallet_address": string,  // Creator address "affiliate_info":  [
+  "from_user_address": string,   // compressPublicKey for BTC and SOLANA, address for EVM "amount_in": string,           // Amount in smallest unit, bigint string, ex: 0.01 ETH -> "10000000000000000" "min_amount_out": string,      // Minimum acceptable output, bigint string "to_user_address": string,     // Receiving address "user_refund_address": string, // Refund address if trade fails "user_refund_pubkey": string,  // Refund pubkey if trade fails, in btc is pubkey and in evm is address "creator_public_key": string,  // Compressed public key, in btc is pubkey and in evm is address "trade_timeout": number,       // Optional, defaults to 2 hours "script_timeout": number,      // Optional, defaults to 24 hours "from_wallet_address": string, // Creator address "affiliate_info": [
     {
       "provider": string,      // Name of the affiliate provider "rate": string,          // Fee rate in basis points (e.g., "25" for 0.25%)